ethstorage/swc-doc/core-concepts/soul-gas-token.md

 - **Risk of DoS Attacks**: The introduction of a "free" transaction token like SoulETH could potentially incur denial-of-service (DoS) type attacks.
 Mitigation strategies include limiting the initial airdrop quantity to support a finite number of transactions, coupled with a mechanism to replenish SGT for users with verified on-chain behaviors.
 - **Sybil Attack Prevention**: Airdrops are susceptible to exploitation through Sybil attacks.
 We will implement established best practices of airdrops to identify and mitigate such threats effectively.

-This proposal outlines a novel approach to lowering the entry barrier into Web3, leveraging SoulETH as a transitional gas token for Web2 users.
+This article outlines a novel approach to lowering the entry barrier into Web3, leveraging SoulETH as a transitional gas token for Web2 users.
 By addressing the outlined challenges and focusing on user onboarding experience, we believe SoulETH can significantly contribute to the wider adoption of Web3.

 ## Comparison with [SoulETH](https://www.notion.so/acbc11492bc145849c470a8ce5114128?pvs=21)